kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

   - Make sure it can be configured for longer sprite speaking animations or dynamically able to handle that
 - Add idle animation
 - Add vocal pause
-- Add dialogue page turn indicator (use the existing one); make sure it animates nicely.
+- Add dialogue page turn indicator (use the existing spr_dialoguefinished); it should animate like the original.

 ## Refactoring
 - Can I eliminate any more variables from the textbox object?